GT-RAIL/cogtest-network-connectivity/README.md

 ### How to Use ###

+The test is browser-based, and this repository contains the HTML, CSS, and JavaScript files.

-If you are looking to adapt this pre-test for your own work, look into the adjustments below.
-We ask that you cite this GitHub repository if you use, modify, or create derivatives of this codebase for your own work.
+If you are looking to adapt this test for your own work, look into the adjustments below.
+We ask that you cite this GitHub repository if you use, modify, or create derivatives of our code for your own work.

 Recommended adjustments:
 1. In **index.html**, make sure you are importing the CSS/JS scripts correctly as per your webserver, an example is provided for Flask.